What’s the application process?

 We can set up a payment plan with a deposit if applicable.

 How do I get approval on an application?

 The application must be completely filled out.
 The executive director will review the application to ensure the applicant is compliant with the ADA requirements; and a home check will be conducted.

 Why use Michael's Angel Paws vs other services?

-Every dog that is enrolled in our program receives training that is 100% customized to your needs.
+Every dog enrolled in our program receives training that is 100% customized to your needs.
 Our trainers are educated and skilled in this area.
 We work with a variety of client limitations, we are flexible, we come to you and most importantly, we WILL NOT certify dogs that are not capable of serving you or that may be detrimental to your well-being.
 We have referrals and recommendations on file.

 What’s the training process?